fin-ger/building-a-distributed-wamp-router/paper/paper.md

 # Sharing State

-The central problem when implementing a distributed application is sharing the state of one instance of the application (replica).
+The central problem when implementing a distributed application is sharing the state of one instance of the application (replica) to all other replicas.
 The state of an application is the data that is needed for the application to define its behavior.
 When the state of a single application with several replicas gets out of sync, the behavior of an individual replica may differ from the behavior of other replicas.
 This can lead to severe damage of the underlying data, downtimes for the provided services, and even data leaks which may penetrate the security of a server.

 ## Existing Solutions